-Being a 17-year-old, learning to drive and choosing a first car is some peoples dreams from a young age.
+Being 17 years old, learning to drive and choosing your first car is a dream for some people.
 But for some, a car just won’t cut it, and the liberating feeling of riding a motorbike is what they dream of.
-However, the journey of getting a motorcycle licence is a little more complicated than a driver’s licence.
+However, the journey to getting a motorcycle licence is a little different to getting a driver’s licence.
 We’ve broken it down and put together all the information you need to know.

 Before being able to learn to drive a motorbike there are certain steps a rider will need to take;

 - Getting a provisional licence and for those who already have a full car licence you can skip this step (you don’t need two).

 - You will need to pass a Compulsory Basic Training (CBT).

 The CBT is a training day taken by an approved training body (ATB) that covers the basics of the bike in the training centre and on the road.
 All motorcycles and helmets are provided.
 You must have the CBT before you can start learning to drive a bike.
 If an instructor feels like you would be a danger to yourself and others on the road, they can refuse to give you a certificate and therefore you will not be able to learn.
 Once you have a certificate you can start riding on the road with L Plates.
 Your certificate will last for two years.

 Lessons on a bike don’t vary too much to those in a car.
 Learners can choose whether they want to have hourly lessons with a trained instructor, ride with an experienced biker to build their experience or take an intensive course.